MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### What are the differences between allocated credits and unallocated credits?

 When an organization (tenant) has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool for the organization (tenant).
-In this state, credits can be used on any environment without assigned credits, unless usage of unallocated credits is blocked by admin.
+In this state, credits can be used on any environment without assigned credits, unless admin blocks usage of unallocated credits using the ['AI Builder Credit'](#block-use-of-unallocated-credits) organization (tenant) setting.

 The administrator can restrict usage by allocating all credits to specific environments or by blocking the usage of unallocated credits.
-The administrator can  reserve some capacity to an environment by allocating a number of credits to this environment.
+The administrator can  reserve some capacity to an environment by allocating credits to this environment.

 Environments with allocated credits only consume allocated credits.
-There is no automatic switch to unallocated credit consumption when in overage.
+There's no automatic switch to unallocated credit consumption when in overage.
 Environments without allocated credits only consume unallocated credits.

 To learn more, go to [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.